microsoft/project-rome/Android/reference documentation/AppServiceConnection.md

 The name string of the target app service.

 ### getPackageFamilyName
-Returns the package family name with which this AppServiceClientConnection instance was constructed.
+Returns the package family name with which this AppServiceConnection instance was constructed.

 `public String getPackageFamilyName()`